bartmichu/node-urbackup-server-api/README.md

 The module aims to simplify the integration of UrBackup server management into Node.js applications, making it easier to automate and control backup operations programmatically.

 _Please note that this module is still in a pre-1.0.0 release.
-Some functionality is missing.
-All implemented methods are working and considered stable, but public method signatures occasionally change.
-Always check the changelog before updating to understand any potential breaking changes._
+Some functionality is missing, and method signatures may change without notice.
+Always review the [CHANGELOG](https://github.com/bartmichu/node-urbackup-server-api/blob/main/CHANGELOG.md) before updating to understand any potential breaking changes._

 ## Requirements